alanepaull/xapi/recipes/tracker-app.md

-# mobile_app content viewed recipe
+#tracking app use recipe
 Revision: 1.3

 ## Purpose
-This recipe defines the structure and terms to record the experience of viewing a tracking app.
+This recipe defines the structure and terms to record the experience of using a tracking app.

 Basic viewing is dealt with in mobile-app.